-If the Notice of Motion in question was passed by Council, the funding already spent on works (including design) remains with the project and does not need to be returned to the State Government.
-The status of the unspent funds will be subject to the discretion of the Regional Road Group, on recommendation from the Council.
+If the Notice of Motion in question was passed by Council, the funding already spent on works (including design) remains with the project and does not need to be returned.
+The status of the unspent funds will be subject to the discretion of the Regional Road Group.
 The outcome of the deliberation of this group could be that the funds are returned or redirected to another Shire road project within the same program.